-A few years ago, a fake TV newscast about a Russian invasion caused a real panic in Georgia.
+Back when social media was still in its infancy, a fictional television newscast in Georgia created a real panic as people started to prepare for a Russian invasion that wasn't happening.
 It was a modern day version of War of the Worlds.
-Well, except that at the time only 7% of the population in Georgia used the internet.
-It's impossible to imagine a TV program, no matter how realistic, having a similar effect in our networked culture.
+Except that at the time only 7% of the population of Georgia used the internet.
+It's impossible to imagine a TV show, no matter how realistic, having a similar effect in our networked culture.

-For a mockumentary to create widespread panic today, its fiction would have to rise out of the network itself.
+For a mockumentary to create widespread panic today, it would have to rise out of the internet itself.
 Twitter would have to explode in a collective gasp.
-And thousands, or maybe millions, of people at ground zero would have to somehow be drowned out by impostors or convinced of an alternative reality.
+And thousands of people at ground zero would have to somehow be drowned out by impostors or convinced of an alternative reality.

-But the more connected we all become, the easier it is for a tiny event on the other side of the planet to reverberate through all of us.
-And that's made us vulernable to a new kind of real fiction.
+But the more connected we all become, the easier it is for a tiny event, on the other side of the planet to reverberate through all of us; and that makes us vulernable to a new kind of mass hysteria.

-You and I now share an electronic nervous system.
+You and I share an electronic nervous system now.
 That's what the web is—a tangle of electronic nerves connecting us all together.
-It's a crude, embryonic system.
-But when you feel something, I feel something; when you have a thought, it rattles around in my head as well.
+It's a crude, embryonic system but when you feel something, I feel something; when you have a thought, it rattles around in my head as well.

-Politicians, artists, and advertisers now have direct access to our nervous system.
-Propaganda is no longer the art of fabricating stories, staging events or spreading misinformation—it's the science of manipulating our nerves in real time.
+We're all so intimately tangled up in each other's nerves now that a little moral panic in one of us is enough to set off a global stampede of outrage.
+Politicians, activists, and advertisers all know this.
+Propaganda is no longer just the art of fabricating stories, staging events or spreading misinformation—it's become the science of manipulating our nerves in real time.